Rhodiola rosea

 Rhodiola rosea as it relates to Chronic Pain in Health report: COMT and Chronic Pain Susceptibility

-Rhodiola rosea, also known as golden root or arctic root, is an adaptogenic herb that has been traditionally used to help the body adapt to stress and improve physical and mental performance.
-In the context of chronic pain, Rhodiola rosea may offer some benefits due to its anti-inflammatory and analgesic properties.
+Rhodiola rosea, also known as golden root or arctic root, is an adaptogenic herb that has been traditionally used to help the body adapt to stress and improve overall well-being.
+In the context of chronic pain, Rhodiola rosea has shown promise in helping to manage pain and reduce inflammation.

 Supplements for Chronic Pain